A guide to capital gains tax on divorce and separation

 Introduction to capital gains tax on divorce and separation

-Capital Gains Tax (CGT) can arise on the sale or other disposal of an asset if the asset is sold (or in some cases, has a market value) that is higher than the original cost of the asset plus any enhancement expenditure and disposal costs.
+Capital Gains Tax (CGT) can arise on the sale or other disposal of an asset if the asset is sold (or, in some cases, has a market value) that is higher than the original cost of the asset, plus any enhancement expenditure and disposal costs.
 The current rates of CGT are 10%, to the extent that any income tax basic rate band is available, and then 20%.
 Higher rates of 18% and 28% apply for certain chargeable gains on residential properties with the exception of any element that qualifies for private residence relief.

-If you are married or in a civil partnership, you can transfer assets from one to another without any CGT until you separate and then the transfer between one spouse and the other is only free from CGT for transfers that occur in the tax year in which the separation occurs, i.e., before the following 6 April.
-Capital gains tax divorce: separating and divorcing couples should therefore think carefully about and plan the split of their assets as early as possible and take legal and tax advice to minimise the tax cost of their separation and leave as much value as possible for to share between them.
+Capital gains tax divorce: separating and divorcing couples should, therefore, think carefully about and plan the split of their assets and take legal and tax advice to minimise the tax cost of their separation and leave as much value as possible to share between them

 What is the definition of separation from my spouse/civil partner for CGT purposes?